Summary

 Quality Control and Analysis of Ligated DNA

 Joining of fragments is the primary function of DNA ligase enzymes in DNA replication, recombination and repair.
-This function is extensively exploited for in vitro applications by researchers, especially for gene editing.
+This function is widely used in vitro by researchers, especially for gene editing.
 Thus, it is of paramount importance to assess the ligase enzyme activity and percentage of ligation success in experiments.

 Ligation Products Verification Methods